 In Slovenian language č, š and ž are pronounced like ch, sh, and zh.
 Our mountain is written Olševa and pronounced like "Ousheva".

-June 29th, 2017.
+> Jun 29th, 2017.
 Geological outline added.

-> October 20th, 2013.
-A major update - pictures, route descriptions, links.
+> Oct 20th, 2013.
+A major update - pictures, routes, links.

 The now prevailing Slovenian name is Olševa.
 Austrian people use a direct transcription into German and write the mountain as Uschowa.
 The highest point of the ridge bears the name Govca, also Govešča (on the southern side also Govejšca).

 Olševa rises north of the upper part of Savinjska dolina (valley), above Solčava, 659 m.
 From there it is seen as a broad, mostly grassy mountain which slopes are however on many places intermitted by limestone rock cliffs and towers.
 On the altitude of 1050 m to 1250 m along the southern side of the mountain a nice sunny terrace stretches.
 There are scattered many beautiful farms of Podolševa.
 From this terrace down to Savinjska dolina some crags are falling.
 The most known is Strelčeva peč, 1336 m.
 In it there are a few harder climbing routes of difficulties up to UIAA degree V.

 The view from the west on Olševa is much different.
 From Remschenig / Remšenik valley it is seen as a sharp rocky cone, rising from the woods.
 From the northern and eastern side the views on Olševa are less spectacular.

 Olševa is primarilly a goal of hikers who are coming on top from all sides.
 The most popular ascents are from the south, but also the one from Austrian side is very nice and used.
 In winter the area is quite remote.
 Even if Olševa offers also options for tour skiing, the ravines in its northern side are in winter rarely visited.
 The sunny terrace of mountain's southern side is very popular for mountain biking.
 The panoramic road offers some very nice variants of round bike tours.
 From the summit of Olševa views are very nice, especially towards Kamnik & Savinja Alps.